 - Exterior jobs i.e. mowing, weeding, sweeping

 * You may prefer to do some household tasks on a less frequent basis, be it monthly, bi-monthly or once or twice a year.
-List these in your third column and record in brackets how often you’d like to complete them.
+List these in your third column and record how often you’d like to complete them.
 These may include:

 - Clean the oven